Charles Algernon Parsons: Personal life and death

 In 1883, Parsons married Katharine Bethell, the daughter of William F. Bethell.
 They had two children: the engineer and campaigner Rachel Mary Parsons (b.
 1885), and Algernon George "Tommy" Parsons (b.
 1886), who was killed in action during World War I in 1918, aged 31.

 They had a London home at 1 Upper Brook Street, Mayfair, from 1918 to 1931.

 Sir Charles Algernon Parsons died on 11 February 1931, on board the steamship Duchess of Richmond while on a cruise with his wife.
 The cause of death was given as neuritis.
 A memorial service was held at Westminster Abbey on 3 March 1931.
 Parsons was buried in the parish church of St Bartholomew's in Kirkwhelpington in Northumberland.

 His widow, Katharine, died at her home in Ray Demesne, Kirkwhelpington, Northumberland in 1933.
 Rachel Parsons died in 1956; stableman Denis James Pratt was convicted of her manslaughter.

 In 1919, Katharine and her daughter Rachel co-founded the Women's Engineering Society with Eleanor Shelley-Rolls, Margaret, Lady Moir, Laura Annie Willson, Margaret Rowbotham and Janetta Mary Ornsby, which is still in existence today.
 Sir Charles was initially a supportive member of the organisation until his wife's resignation.

 Commemoration

-Parsons' ancestral home at Birr Castle in Ireland houses a museum detailing the contribution the Parsons family have made to the fields of science and engineering, with part of the museum given over to the engineering work of Charles Parsons.
+Parsons's ancestral home at Birr Castle in Ireland houses a museum detailing the contribution the Parsons family have made to the fields of science and engineering, with part of the museum given over to the engineering work of Charles Parsons.

-Parsons is depicted on the reverse of an Irish silver 15 Euros silver Proof coin that was struck in 2017.
+Parsons is depicted on the reverse of an Irish silver 15-Euro silver Proof coin that was struck in 2017.

-The Irish Academy of Engineering awards The Parsons Medal, named after Charles Parsons, every year to an engineer that has made an exceptional contribution to the practice of engineering.
+The Irish Academy of Engineering awards The Parsons Medal, named after Charles Parsons, every year to an engineer who has made an exceptional contribution to the practice of engineering.
 Previous winners include Prof. Tony Fagan (2016), Dr. Edmond Harty (2017), Prof. Sir John McCanny (2018) and Michael McLaughlin (2019).